-The Recorder page provides playback of continuously recorded video.
+The Recorder page provides playback of recorded video.
 Note that recorded video of object detections can also be played from the Live stream page under recent events and from the Archive page.
 The Recorder page provides access to all of the continuously recorded video whether or not there was an object detection.
 Refer to Video Recording Settings to enable video recording.
 This section explains the Recorder page.

-- 1. Go to \$ Settings → Recorder. - 2.
+- 1. Go to \$\Phi\$ Settings → Recorder. - 2.
 Select a camera and date to review. - 3.
 Click OK, and the video for the selected camera and date will load. - 4.
 There will be a 24 hour playback timeline that is split into ~5 minute video segments.
 The number of each detected object type in each video segment will be graphed with color coding.
 Click on any segment to play the video. - 5.
 You may zoom in anywhere on the timeline. - a.
 Click this icon to zoom in by dragging a click or touch across the region you want to see.
-You may zoom in multiple times.
-The scroll wheel of a PC mouse may also be used to zoom in and out, centered on the position of the cursor while hovering over the timeline. - b. \Box Click this button to go back to the previous zoom level. - c.
+You may zoom in multiple times. - b. \Box Click this button to go back to the previous zoom level. - c.
 Click this button to restore the full timeline.